MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/azip-integration.md

 ---
-title: Integrate Azure Information Protection with Cloud App Security
+title: Integrate Azure Information Protection with Defender for Cloud Apps
-description: This article provides information about how to leverage your Azure Information Protection tags in Cloud App Security for added control of your organization's cloud app use. ms.date: 12/27/2020 ms.topic: how-to
+description: This article provides information about how to leverage your Azure Information Protection tags in Defender for Cloud Apps for added control of your organization's cloud app use. ms.date: 12/27/2020 ms.topic: how-to
 ---